okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/brands/index.md

 ### Email Templates

 Okta provides many customizable **email templates**.
-For example, the `welcome` email template allows users to activate their account.
+For example, the `UserActivation` email template allows users to activate their account.
 Each template has **default content** that is translated to any one of the [supported languages](#supported-languages).

 ### Email Customizations